AriFordsham/GHCWiki/building/preparation/mac-osx.md

 Fourthly, if you like to use GHC's LLVM backend:

-- (Homebrew): `brew install llvm`
+- (Homebrew): `brew tap homebrew/dupes ; brew llvm34`

-GHC does not support LLVM 3.5 right now, which is the default version of llvm installed by Homebrew.
-Furthermore, Homebrew's llvm is keg-only, and warns against overriding OS X's default install of LLVM.
+GHC 7.8 and older does not support LLVM 3.5 right now, which is the default version of llvm installed by Homebrew.
+Thus you have to install LLVM 3.4 for those GHC versions

 Finally, if you want to build the documentation you need to install DocBook.
 You can install it like so: